thomascombe/opinionated-php-laravel-guidelines/README.md

 }
 ```

-### Traits use order
+### Traits use

-If you use PHP traits (and you have to use it!), each apply trait need to have his own line.
+If you use PHP traits (and you have to use it!), for better readability and more understandable diffs, each trait SHOULD be on its own line.
-It will be more readable, and when you add new apply trait the commit diff is more readable.

 ```php
 // Good